+Social Media Policy

-The purpose of this policy (https://www.barnesjewishcollege.edu/Social-Media-Policy) is to provide guidelines to students regarding their use of social media.
-Social media are internet-based platforms that are highly accessible to others where individuals can generate content and engage in social interactions.
-Social media platforms are constantly evolving and include, but are not limited to, Twitter, Facebook, blogs, Snapchat, Instagram, YouTube, LinkedIn, etc.
+GOLDFARB SCHOOL OF NURSING AT BARNES-JEWISH COLLEGE SOCIAL MEDIA POLICY platforms that are highly accessible to others where individuals can generate content and engage in social interactions.
+Social media platforms are constantly evolving and include, but are not limited to, Twitter, Facebook, blogs, TikTok, Snapchat, Instagram, YouTube, LinkedIn, etc.